vishvAsa/kalpAntaram/dharmaH/vishvAsaH/kriyA-nishchayaH/utsavAH/articles/rangapriya-on-festivals/15_Narasimha_jayantI.md

 It will be most proper to spend the night of that festival by listening to stories related to *Śrī Narasima*, and in singing his glories.
 There is also a tradition in some devotees who fast on that day and, after performing *Uttarārādhana* the next day, gift the idol of *ŚrīNarasimha* to the deserving ones.

 Those who fast for the whole day on the day of *Narsimhajayantī*, should perform the concluding worship early in the morning on the next day.
 As part of worship, some people do *‘Śrī Nṛsimhajapa,* chant the *mantra*, invoke him in the holy fire and perform worship through *homa*.
-After the *Pārāyaṇa* of the *Nrsimhatāpinī Upanishad*, cooked rice and ghee should be offered as *Havis* in the *Homa* by chanting *Purushasūkta* and the *Narasimha Gāyatri mantra.* \(ॐ वानाखाय विद्महे | तीक्ष्णदग्ꣳष्ट्राय  धीमहि । तन्नो नारसिꣳहः प्रचोदयात्॥\) There is also a custom of performing *Jalatarpaṇapūja* with *Nrsimhagāyatrī* itself.
+After the *Pārāyaṇa* of the *Nrsimhatāpinī Upanishad*, cooked rice and ghee should be offered as *Havis* in the *Homa* by chanting *Purushasūkta* and the *Narasimha Gāyatri mantra.* \(ॐ वानाखाय विद्महे | तीक्ष्णदग्ँष्ट्राय  धीमहि । तन्नो नारसिँहः प्रचोदयात्॥\) There is also a custom of performing *Jalatarpaṇapūja* with *Nrsimhagāyatrī* itself.
 The custom of performing this *Homa* after doing *Shoḍaśopacāra* and gifting the idol of god which was worshipped, to the deserving ones is also there.

 There upon, *tīrtha* and *prasāda* should be had, and after *Bhāgavata samārādhana*, *pāraṇa prasada* should be taken.
 Those who complete the worship on the day of *Narasimhajayanti* itself, can do *paraṇa* after the *Shoḍaśopacārapūja*, *Japa* and *homa* and *Bhāgavatārādhana* in the same night.